+The BMT registered nurse (RN) specializes in stem cell transplants.
 You'll be assigned a BMT RN coordinator early in the pretransplant phase.
-The coordinator is a registered nurse who specializes in stem cell transplants.
-Their primary role is to teach both you and your caregiver about the stem cell transplant before, during and after the procedure and help guide and support you and your care team throughout the transplant process.
+Their primary role is to teach both you and your caregivers about the stem cell transplant before, during and after the procedure.
+They'll also help guide and support you and your care team throughout the transplant process.